weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [yan-wave08](#yan-wave08)

-Gongjun Yan, Ye Wang, Michele C. Weigle, Stephan Olariu, and Khaled Ibrahim, "WEHealth: A Secure and Privacy Preserving eHealth Using NOTICE," In *Proceedings of the International Conference on Wireless Access in Vehicular Environments (WAVE)*.
+Gongjun Yan, Ye Wang, Michele C. Weigle, Stephan Olariu, and Khaled Ibrahim, "**WEHealth: A Secure and Privacy Preserving eHealth Using NOTICE**," In *Proceedings of the International Conference on Wireless Access in Vehicular Environments (WAVE)*.
 Dearborn, MI, December 2008.

 [](#yan-wave08Bib)
 **Bibtex entry:**